Dispersion of active particles in oscillatory Poiseuille flow: Concluding remarks

 While the GTD theory applies to generic time-periodic flows, we have considered only the case where the driving pressure gradient consists of a single harmonic.
 An interesting extension would be to include a mean flow, in addition to the oscillatory component that averages to zero.
 Particle transport due to the interaction between the steady and oscillatory components of the flow may lead to qualitatively different dispersion behavior.
 In particular, it would be interesting to examine how the oscillatory dispersion behavior is modified.
+Furthermore, future work should also explore the dynamics of active particles in generic oscillatory flows composed of multiple harmonics, as coupling between different oscillation modes may give rise to qualitatively new dispersion dynamics.
 While our analysis focuses on flows in planar channels, the GTD theory can be generalized to corrugated channels and periodic porous media \citep{peng2024macrotransport,alonso2019transport}.
 For example, it would be interesting to examine the transport behavior of active particles in peristaltic flow \citep{chakrabarti2020shear}.

+Finally, we note that the present analysis has focused on the long-time, asymptotic dispersion characterized by generalized Taylor dispersion theory.
+At short times, however, particle transport is governed by pre-asymptotic or transient dispersion, during which the effective longitudinal spreading can differ from its long-time behavior, and retain memory of the initial conditions and the oscillatory forcing.
+Transient dispersion has been examined previously for passive and active particles \citep{mukherjee1988dispersion,salles1993taylor,phillips1997initial,bandyopadhyay1999unsteady,vedel2012transient,jiang2021transient,wang2022transient,guan2023pre,zeng2024transient}.
+An important direction for future work is to consider the transient dispersion of active particles in oscillatory flows.